Understanding the Portable Document Format (PDF)

 >>

-7. Streams: Streams represent large data that cannot fit into a String.
+7. Stream Objects: Streams are similar to strings except that can be of unlimited length.
+They are usually used to represent large data that cannot fit into a String.
 An image, for instance, can be represented as a stream.
 As you will see later, the contents of each page in PDF is represented as a 'Contents' stream.
 It consists of a dictionary followed by the keyword ‘stream’, newline, the stream’s data and the keyword ‘endstream’.

 dictionary